The School of Mythographology

 Mythographology is the study, analysis and compilation of global myth structures for the purpose of understanding human history and current affairs.
 As a department of education, the discipline is related to history in terms of subject and philosophy in terms of context.

 The School of Mythographology practices a method of investigation based on

 the writings of Joseph Campbell regarding the structural qualities of mythologies.

-This method has been developed and applied by Jack Adams since 1995.
+Jack Adams has developed and applied this method since 1995.

 The purpose of establishing the school was to facilitate and formalise the teachings and practices of Mythographology

 with the objective of advancing and growing the approach to the learning of human history.